AimLuo/www.diagrams.net-source/_posts/2019-12-17-placeholders.md

 To display the value of a shape's property in a label, write the property name surrounded by % signs.
 For example, if you have added a property called _group_ to the shape, write ``%group%``.

-1. Right-click on a shape and select _Edit Data_ from the context menu, make sure the _Placeholders_ checkbox is selected, then click _Apply_.
+1. Right-click on a shape and select _Edit > Edit Data_ from the context menu, make sure the _Placeholders_ checkbox is selected, then click _Apply_.
 <br /><img src="/assets/img/blog/use-placeholders-example.png" style="width=100%;max-width:400px;height:auto;" alt="Edit the shape's data, and enable the Placeholders checkbox">
 2. Edit the text label of the shape to include the property name surrounded by % signs.
 <br /><img src="/assets/img/blog/placeholder-example-label.png" style="max-width:100%;height:auto;" alt="Add a placeholder to a shape label, for example %group%">